wp-plugins/sully/readme.txt

 3. The admin page.

 == Changelog ==
+= 2.1 =
+* Release date: TBD
+* Fixed the delete button's javascript.
+* Fixed the regex that checks for wordpress core updates to not catch plugin's that are named "wordpress-xxx".
+* Updated display code for unknown updates now displays the filename in the changelog field.

 = 2.0 =
 * Release date: May 19, 2015
 * Minor fixes for WP Debug mode warnings.